Melania Trump Slips On Gloves As Trump Struggles With A ‘Too Small’ Complaint

 One thing that was noted by many of the media sites today is that Melania didn’t board Air Force One wearing heels.
 She had on a pair of ballerina-like flats, but these weren’t part of her outfit when stepping off the plane in Florida.
 She had on a $50 pair of white Converse sneakers, according to the Daily Mail.
 Melania was mocked for wearing stiletto heels when boarding the plane for her first trip to Texas in the wake of Hurricane Harvey.

 She was slammed online, but when she stepped off the plane, she had on her walking clothes and shoes.
-Boarding Air Force One for her second trip to Texas she had on a pair of snakeskin stilettos, but the mocking wasn’t as prevalent because she had changed once again.
-By now the President and First Lady have a ritual for visiting storm ravished areas.
-She steps off the plane in a different ensemble than she stepped on the plane wearing and Donald Trump, well… he remains dressed the same from start to finish.
+Boarding Air Force One for her second trip to Texas, she had on a pair of snakeskin stilettos, but the mocking wasn’t as prevalent because she had changed once again.
+By now the president and first lady have a ritual for visiting storm-ravished areas.
+She steps off the plane in a different ensemble than she stepped on the plane wearing, while Donald Trump remains dressed the same from start to finish.

 NOW | President Trump has arrived in Florida to tour #HurricaneIrma damage in Naples, Fort Myers today. https://t.co/fja762ArdA pic.twitter.com/g9qbQ4AOT0